 Seat availability is determined by the number of undergraduate BS/MS students who matriculate successfully into the professional program.
-If seats are available, students may apply into the Professional Phase of the PA Program as graduate students into the two-year master's (M.S.P.A.S.) degree program.
+If seats are available, students may apply into the Professional Phase of the PA Program as graduate students into the two-year master's (M.S.P.A.S.) degree program when the application process is published as opened to all graduate students.
 Enrollment through the Centralized Application System for Physician Assistants (CASPA) may be opened based on the number of seats available.
 If CASPA enrollment is opened, this will be posted on the PA Program Website.
 When opened, the deadline for final CASPA application to King's College is October 1st.
 Applicants are strongly encouraged, however, to apply as early as possible, since it may take CASPA up to four-six weeks to process an application and forward it to King's.
+If enrollment through CASPA is not opened, but there is graduate seat availability, notification of an open graduate application process by completion of the King's application will be posted on the PA Program Website.

-For information contact:
+For information on CASPA contact:

 CASPA

 P.O.
 Box 70958

 Chevy Chase, MD 20813-0958

-https://caspa.liaisoncas.com/applicant-ux/#/login
+www.caspaonline.org